 Holiday HighlightsA seven-night cruise through Glacier Bay and the Inside Passage

 Time in Banff, the stunning capital of the Rockies

 Tour the scenery of the Rockies, via sparkling Lake Louise, on the Icefields Parkway

-Discover Vancouver, often voted the 'best place in the world to live'
+Discover Vancouver, voted one of the best places in the world to live

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.